FlintSable/flashcard-generator/README.md

 # Flash Card Generator
 node.js command line flash cards using inquirer

-### current functionality only consists of create decks and saving them to decks
+### current functionality only consists of create decks and saving them to .deck files

 enter the applicaiton